 - a.
 General.
 See Part One, paragraph 5.5. - b.
 Unique to this method.
-Like vibration, the effects of acoustically induced stresses may affect materiel performance under other environmental conditions, such as temperature, humidity, pressure, electromagnetic, etc. When it is required to evaluate the effects of acoustic noise together with other environments and when a combined test is impractical, expose a single test item to all relevant environmental conditions in turn.
-Consider an order of application of the tests that is compatible with the Life Cycle Environmental Profile.
+Like vibration, the effects of acoustically induced stresses may affect materiel performance under other environmental conditions, such as temperature, humidity, pressure, electromagnetic, etc. When it is required to evaluate the effects of acoustic noise together with other environments, and when a combined test is impractical, expose a single test item to all relevant environmental conditions in turn.
+Consider an order of application of the tests that is compatible with the Life Cycle Environmental Profile (LCEP) and sequence guidance in the individual methods.